Social Security retirement income benefits

 Once you reach full retirement age, you can work and earn as much income as you want without reducing your Social Security retirement benefit.
 And keep in mind that if some of your benefits are withheld prior to your full retirement age, you'll generally receive a higher monthly benefit at full retirement age, because after retirement age the SSA recalculates your benefit every year and gives you credit for those withheld earnings

-Retirement benefits for qualified family members
+Retirement income benefits for qualified family members

 Even if your spouse has never worked outside your home or in a job covered by Social Security, he or she may be eligible for spousal benefits based on your Social Security earnings record.
 Other members of your family may also be eligible.
 Retirement benefits are generally paid to family members who relied on your income for financial support.
 If you're receiving retirement benefits, the members of your family who may be eligible for family benefits include: